JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 = 20201020 - 2020-10-20 =
 * Fixed: Uncaught ReferenceError: changeBrowserUrl is not defined
+* Fixed: Uncaught ReferenceError: isElementInViewport is not defined

 = 20190711 - 2019-07-11 =
 * Added: Post status